-Investment advice is tailored to the unique needs of each client or business owner, based on their net worth, income, and personal or business circumstances.
-We provide investment management services generally consisting of (1) consultations with clients on investment objectives, (2) creation of portfolios, through buying and selling stocks, bonds, stock and/or bond mutual funds tailored to those objectives, and (3) periodic reports and follow-up meetings concerning clients' portfolios.
+Investment advice is tailored to your unique needs, based on your net worth, income, and personal or business circumstances.
+We provide investment management services generally consisting of (1) consultations with you on investment objectives, (2) creation of portfolios, through buying and selling stocks, bonds, stock and/or bond mutual funds tailored to those objectives, and (3) periodic reports and follow-up meetings concerning your portfolio(s).